TeamLapen/VampirismIntegrations/README.md

 8. Refresh the gradle project
 9. Run `genIntellijRuns` and edit the run config to use the correct module
 10. Make sure `Settings -> Build, Execution, Deployment -> Compiler -> 'Add runtime assertions for not-null-annotated methods and parameters' is disabled` (Unfortunately required, requires rebuild if the project has been built before)
-11. You might have to modify the projets compiler output path
+11. You might have to modify the project's compiler output path

 That's it.